 The Company has share-based compensation plans that grant stock options and restricted share units to employees and non-employees.
 These plans are equity-settled, however, the Company has the option to cash settle in certain circumstances.
 For equity-settled share-based payment transactions, the Company measures the goods and services received, and the corresponding increase in equity, directly, at the fair value of the goods or services received, unless fair value cannot be estimated reliably.
-If the Company cannot estimate reliably the fair value of the goods or services received, the Company measures their value, and the corresponding increase in equity, indirectly, by reference to the fair value of the equity instruments granted, using an option pricing model.
+If the Company cannot estimate reliably the fair value of the goods or services received, the Company measures their value, and the corresponding increase in equity instruments granted, using an option pricing model.